The term “smart” is used to describe a wide variety of technologies—cars, watches, and even light bulbs.

 A wide variety of sensors are available on the market to deliver insightful data for whatever asset you want to monitor.

-Pando says sensor capabilities are improving, and the cost of sensors is dropping so quickly, soon there will be no reason not to use them.
-Currently, a water presence sensor is only about $100-$200.
+Sensor capabilities are improving, and the cost of sensors is dropping quickly.
+Currently, a water presence sensor is only around $100 to $200.

-WHERE TO START: Identify your most critical assets, those that have the most direct impact on your building’s occupant safety and comfort, Pando says.
-Monitor them with sensor technology first for quick wins.
+WHERE TO START: Identify your most critical assets, those that have the most direct impact on your building’s occupants being safe and comfortable.
+Monitor those assets with sensor technology first for quick wins.